adam96smith/heterogeneous-cells-by-sampling/README.md

 The goal is to leverage synthetic data to improve segmentation performance on real-world images.

 ![Example of synthetic cells with heterogeneous patterns.](main/figs/example.png)

+Figure: Example slices of synthetic lipid bilayer vesicles using the sample-based method with augmentations for introducing heterogeneity.
+The measured surface heterogeneity is annotated for each synthetic vesicle.
 ---

 ## Repository Structure